naturalis/galaxy-tool-make-otu-table/README.md

 # galaxy-tool-make-otu-table
-A pipeline for clustering and making otu tables
+A pipeline for clustering and making otu tables in galaxy.
+This repo can be used for the new (03-04-2019) galaxy 19.01 Naturalis server.
+The old galaxy 16.04 server is not supported anymore with this pipeline.
 ## Getting Started
 ### Prerequisites